dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 ```
 Bellow is just one possible approach on how keyboard shortcut could be attached to AppleScript
 script.
 And it is possible that it might not go as smoothly as that.
-There might be also better approaches around.
+There might be other / simpler
+approaches.
 ```

 1. **Convert toggle.applescript to toggle.scpt**